Dashboard App

 Playground is much more useful when these are already in place:

-• at least one indexed source in Knowledge
+• at least one indexed source in a knowledge bucket

 • a real active project API key

-Without those pieces, the UI still works, but the result is not a strong signal about grounded retrieval quality.
+Without those pieces, the UI can still send a prompt, but the result is not a useful signal about grounded retrieval quality.

 Settings rail behavior